-A little background | Consider Schur canonical form

-$$A = URU^H$$

-where U is a (complex) upper triangular matrix.
+A little background Consider Schur canonical form $A = URU^H$ where U is a (complex) upper triangular matrix.

-- $\blacktriangleright$ Vector columns $u_1, \ldots, u_n$ called Schur vectors. - Note: Schur vectors depend on each other, and on the order of the eigenvalues
+- Vector columns u_1, \ldots, u_n called Schur vectors. - Note: Schur vectors are not unique.
+In particular, they depend on the order of the eigenvalues

-Wiedlandt Deflation: Assume we have computed a right eigenpair $\lambda_1, u_1$ .
+Wiedlandt Deflation: Assume we have computed a right eigenpair λ_1, u_1 .
 Wielandt deflation considers eigenvalues of